Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Results

 The window-wise and segment-wise f1-scores of OEP classified by different machine learning models are shown in Table.~\ref{tab:stage1f1}.
 The window-wise f1-scores of the CNN-BiLSTM architecture were higher than the other models in both datasets (0.983 and 0.950, respectively).
 Although the f1-scores dropped from dataset 1 to dataset 2, such a drop is smaller using the CNN-BiLSTM models.
 For dataset 2, the IoU f1-scores of classical machine learning models significantly decreased.
 The IoU f1-scores (75\%) of CNN-BiLSTM were found to be 0.867 and 1.000, respectively, which outperformed the other models.

 An example of the predicted time series of stage 1 is shown in Fig~\ref{fig:segment-wise1}, which shows the impacts of post-processing.

-The confusion matrices by the CNN-BiLSTM models are shown in Fig.~\ref{fig:level0cm}.
+The confusion matrices and receiver operating characteristic (ROC) curves by the CNN-BiLSTM models are shown in Fig.~\ref{fig:level0cm}.
 For dataset 1, all the ADLs segments were classified correctly.
 On the other hand, nine OEP segments were classified as ADLs.
 For dataset 2, seven ADLs segments were classified as OEP while three OEP segments were classified as ADLs segments.
+Fig.~\ref{fig:box} shows the boxplot illustrating the f1-scores for each subject in stage 1.
+According to the figure, there were three outliers in total.
+Apart from this, the f1-scores among subjects showed low variance.